College of Alameda was not ranked in College Factual's Best Overall Colleges report this year. This may be because not enough data was available.

 During the 2017-2018 academic year, there were 5,107 undergraduates at College of Alameda with 638 being full-time and 4,469 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of College of Alameda, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At College of Alameda, approximately 2% of students took out student loans averaging $8,081 a year.
-That adds up to $32,324 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At College of Alameda, approximately 1% of students took out student loans averaging $4,454 a year.
+That adds up to $17,816 over four years for those students.

 Contact details for College of Alameda are given below.

 |Address:||555 Ralph Appezzato Memorial Pky, Alameda, CA 94501|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

 In 2020-2021, 4,750 students took at least one online class at College of Alameda.
 This is an increase from the 2,854 students who took online classes the previous year.